 Moths in the Attic released their self-titled debut album on October 25, 2019.
-It was recorded and mixed at DLT Studios in Bowling Green, Ohio and mastered at Third Man Mastering in Detroit, MI.
-It features a variety of collaborators and wide-ranging instrumentation.
+It was recorded and mixed at DLT Studios in Bowling Green, Ohio and mastered at Jack White's Third Man Records in Detroit, MI.
+It features an expansive sound with a variety of collaborators and wide-ranging instrumentation.
 The album and first single "Forward" have been garnering positive press and features in indie blogs for their musical originality and emotional sincerity (see press below).

 By Andrew Spiess, writer